Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrNetworkMapping.md

 PS C:\> $currentJob = New-AzureRmRecoveryServicesAsrNetworkMapping -Name $NetworkMapName -PrimaryNetwork $PrimaryNetwork -RecoveryNetwork $RecoveryNetwork
 ```

-Starts the network mapping creation with passed name, primary and recovery networks and returns the job for tracking.
+Starts the network mapping creation operation using the specified name, primary and recovery networks, and returns an ASR job to track the operation.

 ## PARAMETERS

 ### -Name
-Name of the network mapping.
+Name of the ASR network mapping to create.

 ```yaml
 Type: String